iOffice/ioffice.github.io/api/endpoints/maintenance.md

 + Request (application/json)

             {
-                "comments": "Your new comment string"
+                "comment": "Your new comment string"
             }

 + Response 200